 - 2 tablespoons honey

-In the bowl of a large stand mixer attached with a dough hook, dissolve yeast in warm milk.
-Let stand 5 minutes then whisk in pineapple juice, sugar, oil, egg, and salt until combined.
+- In the bowl of a large stand mixer attached with a dough hook OR in a large bowl, dissolve yeast in warm milk.
+Let stand 5 minutes then mix in pineapple juice, sugar, melted butter, egg, and salt until combined.

-Turn dough onto a floured surface and gently knead until smooth and elastic.
+- If using mixer, knead dough on medium speed until smooth and elastic, about 6-8 minutes.
+If making by hand, turn dough onto a floured surface and gently knead until smooth and elastic, about 6-8 minutes.
 Place dough in a large greased bowl, turning once to grease top.
-Cover bowl with plastic wrap and let rise in a warm place until doubled, about 1-1/2 to 2 hours.
+Cover bowl with plastic wrap and let rise until doubled, about 1-1/2 hours.

-Punch risen dough down and divide into 12 pieces.
-Roll dough pieces into smooth balls and place in a greased 9x13 baking pan.
-Cover pan with plastic wrap and let rise in a warm place 30 minutes or until doubled.
+- Punch risen dough down and divide into 12 pieces.
+Roll dough pieces into smooth balls and place in a greased 9×13 baking pan.
+Cover pan with plastic wrap and let rise 30 minutes or until doubled.

-Remove plastic wrap from pan and gently brush rolls with beaten egg white and honey.
-Bake rolls at 375F 25 minutes or until golden-brown.
-Let rolls cool in pan 5 minutes, then remove from pan and serve warm.
+- Remove plastic wrap from pan and gently brush rolls with egg white and honey.
+Bake rolls at 375F 20-25 minutes or until golden brown.
+Let rolls cool in pan at least 15 minutes, then remove from pan and serve warm.